 Best movies & TV Shows like Canada's Got Talent

 A unique, carefully handpicked, selection of the best movies like Canada's Got Talent Starring Lindsay Ell, Howie Mandel, Trish Stratus, Kardinal Offishall, and more.
-If you liked Canada's Got Talent then you may also like: America's Got Talent, Beat Shazam, Big Brother Canada, Blow Out, Blown Away and many more popular movies featured on this list.
+If you liked Canada's Got Talent then you may also like: America's Got Talent, Beat Shazam, Big Brother Canada, Blown Away, Come Dine with Me and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Canada's Got Talent is a Canadian reality talent show series that debuted on the City television network on March 4, 2012, and is part of the global Got Talent franchise.
 Canada's Got Talent features singers, dancers, magicians, comedians, and other performers of all ages competing for a cash prize.